“HOW DO I GET INTO VOICE OVERS?”

 If you are new to acting check the pages under the “Starting from Zero” dropdown menu above.

-More experienced performers will find specifics on advanced topics like how to make a demo, how to audition, what happens in a session and how get an agent, as well as broader discussion of the career of voice acting for those suited to it.
+More experienced performers will find insight on advanced topics like how to make a demo, how to audition, what happens in a session and how get an agent, as well as broader discussion of the career of voice acting for those suited to it.

-Pandemic/ Work from Home Pages!
+Work from Home Pages!

 COVID has rendered VO fully mobile!
 For my Working from Home pages CLICK HERE.